adombeck/gotestfmt/README.md

+> ⚠️ This is a temporary fork of https://github.com/GoTestTools/gotestfmt, Canonical does not plan to keep maintain this fork

 # gotestfmt: go test output for humans

-> ⚠️ **Action required:** gotestfmt has moved to the `GoTestTools` organization and you need to update your references.
-Please see the [announcement](https://github.com/adombeck/gotestfmt/discussions/46).
-The old repository will be deleted on January 1, 2023.

 Are you tired of scrolling through endless Golang test logs in GitHub Actions (or other CI systems)?